Charles Grafton Page: Scientific accomplishments

-Self-inductive coil

 While still a medical student at Harvard, Page conducted a ground-breaking experiment which demonstrated the presence of electricity in an arrangement of a spiral conductor that no one had tried before.
 His experiment was a response to a short paper by Joseph Henry, announcing that a strong electric shock was obtained from a ribbon strip of copper, spiralled up between fabric insulation, at the moment when battery current stopped running in this conductor.
-These strong shocks manifested the electrical property of self-inductance which Faraday had identified in researches published prior to Henry's publication, building on his own landmark discovery of electromagnetic induction.
-Page was not aware of Faraday's research on electricity that had inspired Henry to write his paper.
-He did his own experimentation to come to his own conclusions.
+These strong shocks manifested the electrical property of self-inductance which Faraday had identified in researches published prior to Henry's, building on his own landmark discovery of electromagnetic induction.
+Page seemed to be unaware of Faraday's analysis.
 Page's innovation was to construct a spiral conductor having cups filled with mercury as electrical connectors that were placed at various positions along its length.
-He then connected a contact post from an electrochemical battery to the inner cup of the spiral, and put the other battery contact point into some other cup of the spiral.
+He then connected one terminal from an electrochemical battery to the inner cup of the spiral, and put the other battery terminal into some other cup of the spiral.
 The direct battery current flowed through the spiral, from cup to cup.
 He held a metal wand in each hand, and put these wands into the same two cups as where the battery terminals went — or any other pair of cups.
 When an assistant removed one of the battery terminals, stopping the current from going in the spiral, Page received a shock.
 He reported stronger shocks when his hands covered more of the spiral's length than where direct battery current went.
 He even felt shocks from parts of the spiral where no direct battery current passed.
 He used acupuncture needles, pierced into his fingers, to amplify his sense of shock.